LaurenceWarne/finito.el/README.md

 ```

 This writer class will insert titles as level one headings, and otherwise behave exactly the same way as the default writer.

+`finito` also defines the custom `finito-book-writer` implementation `finito-minimal-book-writer`, which displays each book on a single line.
+By default `M` can be used to toggle this view, or you can alternatively set it as the default using `(setq finito-writer-instance finito-minimal-writer-instance)`.

+The two instances used for for toggling minimal and detailed mode, `finito-minimal-writer-instance` and `finito-detailed-writer-instance`, can be customised similarly.

 ## `finito-my-books-collection`